abogdanova/SwarmGE/README.md

     --initialisation uniform_genome

-or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.
+or by setting the parameter `INITIALISATION` to `uniform_genome` in either a parameters file or in the params dictionary.

 By default in PonyGE2, genomes of length 200 codons are generated when using random genome initialisation.
 However, this parameter can be changed using the flag:

     --init_genome_length [INT]

-or by setting the parameter `INIT_GENOME_LENGTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the length of genomes to be initialised.
+or by setting the parameter `INIT_GENOME_LENGTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the length of genomes to be initialised.

 *__NOTE__ that random genome initialisation in Grammatical Evolution should be used with caution as poor grammar design can have a negative impact on the quality of randomly initialised solutions due to the inherent bias capabilities of GE [Fagan et al., 2016; Nicolau & Fenton, 2016].*